 Originally trained in Information technology at the University of Stellenbosch (M.Sc 1985), I now hold a Permaculture Design Certificate (2018) from Good Life Permaculture in Tasmania.
+I have completed the Introduction to Organic Market Gardening course from Milkwood (2018).
 I have also completed courses on organic gardening and Biodynamics (hosted at the Diggers Club nursery), apple growing by Pete the Permie in Monbulk (2016) and a citrus masterclass by well known author Ian Tolley (2017).

 My interests, apart from the obvious Organic, Biodynamic and Permaculture Gardening and Urban Farming, include sustainable living, surfing (which I still actively pursue around the Bells area of the Surf Coast), a wide variety of music (including jazz, Latin, salsa), dancing, nature, birds, reading and a few other things which I never get to.